UNIwise/go-rabbit/README.md

 <img src="assets/rabbit.png" height="128" />

-# Rabbit - yet another client
+# Rabbit - An opinionated client

 The aim of this package is to make a wrapper for RabbitMQ which provides a more objected orientated and opinionated approach which aims for easy queue usage, features include: